-Teachers, Their Organizations and Decision-Making in Education
+Teachers, Their Organizations and

-Decision-Making in Education 0.5 unit An examination of the historical, and current political/social context of teaching.
+Decision-Making in Education

+An examination of the historical, and current political/social context of teaching.
 The major themes of this course may include the relations and conflicts between teachers and their own organizations, government departments, educational administrators, parents and students; and the extent to which teachers have influenced educational policy.